Small change for China's banks from bad debt fixes

 With interest margins shrinking in the face of successive interest rate cuts and non-performing loans (NPL) at a 10-year high, China's Big Four state-owned banks reported near-flat or falling quarterly profits this week and cut their dividends.

-Chinese banks' NPLs ballooned to a 10-year high of 1.27 trillion yuan (136 billion pounds) at the end of last year, or 1.67 percent of all loans outstanding, according to data from the China Banking Regulatory Commission (CBRC).
+Chinese banks' NPLs ballooned to a 10-year high of 1.27 trillion yuan ($196 billion) at the end of last year, or 1.67 percent of all loans outstanding, according to data from the China Banking Regulatory Commission (CBRC).

 To address this growing strain on their balance sheets, policymakers are preparing to introduce regulations to let banks convert loans into stakes in the struggling borrowers.